-Number of

-Theory credits: 4Number of

-lecture hours/ week : 4Number of

-Practical Credits : 2Number of

-practical hours /week : 4
+Number of Number of Number of Number of Theory credits: 4 lecture hours/ week: 4 Practical Credits: 2 practical hours /week: 4

 On completion of this course, the students will be able to:

 - 1. Understand various levels of organization in a plant body with an outlook in the relationship between the structure and function through comparative studies. - 2.
 Observe and classify the floral variations from the premises of college and house. - 3.
 Understand the various reproductive methods sub-stages in the life cycle of plants - 4.
 Observe and classify the embryological variations in angiosperms. - 5.
 Understand evolution based on the variations in reproduction among plants.